studenttak/modules/0434/mdModule.md

 # Label definition

 A label definition starts at the beginning of a line, optionally with white spaces before.
-The syntax of a label definition is a C identifier followed immediately by, without any white space character, a colon.
+The syntax of a label definition is a valid C identifier (the first character can be an underscore or letters, subsequent characters can include digits) followed immediately by, without any white space character, a colon.
 No instruction can be specified on the same line as a label definition.

 Using this syntax, a label is defined to the current location in the assembly process.
 A label can be followed by a postfix expression, then the expression defines the value of the label.
 The value of the postfix expression must be resolved at assemble time.